ZubbsZubbs/printf/README.md

-printf team project by Azubuike ThankGod and taofeek Olusola
+printf team project by Azubuike ThankGod and taofeek Olusola.